 Also known as the .45 Auto, the .45 ACP is the most common big-bore semi-automatic pistol cartridge in use today.
 While this round is heavier for beginners, the recoil is not as fierce as some claim.
 Col. Jeff Cooper used to demonstrate how controllable the .45-caliber M1911 was by firing the pistol one-handed with only his thumb and index finger.
 Standard bullet weights are 185, 200, and 230 grains.

-The best first handgun should have a grip you find comfortable to hold and that fits your hand properly.
+The best first handgun for beginners should have a grip you find comfortable to hold and that fits your hand properly.
 For the sake of clarity, grip refers to the part of the frame or stock that you hold, not the action you perform with your hand.

 Many modern handguns have replaceable backstraps and side panels that allow you to adjust the frame’s width, length, and contour to suit your preferences.
 The texture, too, should allow for sufficient traction, especially if the weapon fires a powerful cartridge, but it shouldn’t cause discomfort.